celo-org/epochs/README.md

 Every epoch, has what's known as an "epoch block", which is defined as follows:

 -   it's the last block of an epoch,
--   it contains "normal" transactions (as usual in every blocks)
+-   it contains "normal transactions" (as usual in every blocks)
--   it contains "epoch" transactions, which are special Celo-specific transactions described below.
+-   it contains **special** "epoch transactions", which are Celo-specific transactions described below.

 You can calculate the block number of a given epoch block as follows: